Welcome to the Economics 210A Website. If you are

 taking this course, please check this site regularly.
 I

 More Free Resources.
 I have put a pdf copy of Workouts in Microeconomic Theory by Bergstrom and Varian online for this class.
 This is a workbook that accompanies Varian's undergraduate intermediate microeconomics text, Intermediate Economics.
 I will regularly assign problems from Workouts.
 If you want a paper copy, you can probably pick up an old edition cheaply and old editions are just about as good as the new one.
-Same goes for Varian's text (currently in its 8th edition).
+Same goes for Varian's undergraduate text.
 Some of you might find the Varian text a good place to improve your background in intermediate micro.

 Do you need to brush up on elementary logic and set theory?
 I suggest reading two chapters from Kenneth May's ``Elements of

 Modern Mathematics.''
 Here they are: Elementary Logic, Elementary Theory of Sets.
 It has many nice problems and applications (with answers supplied).

 Want a quick brush-up on logic, sets, concavity, matrices, multivariate calculus, and related mathematical tools for economics?